bmcdorman/bmcdorman/README.md

 ### Hi there 👋

-I am the Co-founder and CTO of @semio-ai.
+I am the Co-founder and CTO of Semio.
 I love creating tools for roboticists and software engineers (IDEs, editors, simulators, RPC systems, languages, etc.).
 My current software engineering interests are Rust, computer graphics/GPGPU, and network protocols.

 I'm proficient in robotics, web development (React, TypeScript, etc.), systems programming (C++, Rust, etc.), embedded systems and kernel development, compiler design and development, Cloud DevOps, modern graphics APIs, and more.
-This cross-discipline breadth gives unique insights into problems.

 <!--
 **bmcdorman/bmcdorman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.